 “With his vast experience in the banking sector, and in the areas which our UK operations particularly focus on, we believe that he will play a key role in driving our operations and in growing our business.”

-FAB, the combination of National Bank of Abu Dhabi and First Gulf Bank, reported a 3.5% drop in 2017 full-year net profit, citing costs linked to its recent merger.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+FAB, the combination of National Bank of Abu Dhabi and First Gulf Bank, reported a 3.5% drop in 2017 full-year net profit, citing costs linked to its recent merger.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.